While hiking along the Yarkon River in Tel Aviv, we will go over the basics (like a river map) and see what it offers.

 Map of the area:

-Here is a map of Yarkon River and attractions around it:
+Here is a map of Yarkon River and the attractions around it:

 You can also find this map on the official site at http://www.park.co.il/files/maps/ganeiyahoshua-m.pdf